COSCUP/COSCUP-Volunteer/docs_dev/docs/about_coscup/eve_gathering/overview.md

     </a>
 </figure>

 Since the party on the eve will only lasts until 21:30<sup>UTC+8</sup>, we encourage everyone to go to the [Huashan 1914 Creative Park](https://www.google.com/maps/search/%E8%8F%AF%E5%B1%B11914%E6%96%87%E5%89%B5%E5%9C%92%E5%8D%80) which is across the street.
 There, you will find the familiar Palm Breweries craft beer for after-hours drinks.
-Or, you can visit our community partner MozTW, [Mozilla Community Space Taipei](https://moztw.org/space/) nearby!
+Or, you can visit our community partner MozTW, [Mozilla Community Space Taipei](https://moztw.org/space/)!

 !!! info ":partying_face: After-Party Events by Open Source Communities!"